drshahizan/learn-aspnet/project/readme.md

    - Any added function e.g., input validation using validation control (should be highlighted during a presentation)
    - Clean, consistent and attractive presentation (good use of HTML + CSS)

+# PROJECT THEME
+The project theme is FIFA World Cup.
+The title of your project must be related to the specified project theme such as World Cup News, accommodation & ticket reservation etc. If you are unsure about your title, please contact me.